 Storage

-The already dressed Octopus Salad with Potatoes and Olives should be stored in the refrigerator covered with plastic wrap for 2-3 days
+The dressed Octopus Salad with Potatoes and Olives should be stored in the refrigerator covered with plastic wrap for 2-3 days

 FAQ (Frequently Asked Questions)

-What is the secret to a tender octopus?
+What is the secret to tender octopus?